patrickdw123/ParanoiDF/README.md

 Shows the (raw) content of the stream.

-TODO
+TODO (with date that I intend to start work on)
 ----------
-* Refine and test redaction thresholds.
+* Refine and test redaction thresholds: 30/08/2014
-* Add automation of retrieval of redaction box information such as font size, font and redaction box coordinates.
+* Add automation of retrieval of redaction box information such as font size, font and redaction box coordinates: 30/08/2014
-* Add a GUI.
+* Add other encryption algorithms (such as the AES): 1/10/2014
-* Add other encryption algorithms (such as the AES).
+* Digital Signatures analysis: 1/10/2014
-* Digital Signatures analysis.
+* Add a GUI: Near future

 Bugs